-Want to create a new user account on your Windows 10 PC?
+Want to create a new user account on your Windows 11 and Windows 10 PC?
 Manage everything about an account?
 Set up a PIN instead of a long password?
-Welcome to our Windows 10 User Account Guide 101!
-In this post, I am exploring all possible options around a user account, and how it can be managed.
-It will be helpful for those who are new or even if you are an expert, you can find things which will help you set-up another account on your PC, and manage it in every aspect.
+Welcome to our Windows User Account Guide 101!
+In this post, I am exploring all possible options around a user account and its management.
+It will be helpful for those who are new, or even if you are an expert, you can find things that will help you set up another account on your PC and manage it in every aspect.

-When installing Windows 10, the Setup process asks for a Microsoft Account or lets you create a local admin account.
-If you don’t remember what you did during the setup, then its time to find out everything about your account – especially if you are still using a local account.
+When installing Windows 11/10, the Setup process asks for a Microsoft Account or lets you create a local admin account.
+If you don’t remember what you did during the setup, it’s time to find out everything about your account – especially if you are still using a local account.

 Go to Settings > Accounts.
-Here you can view details of your account including Microsoft Account association, Administrator or local account, profile picture, and so on.
-You will have 6 sections here:
+Here you can view your account details, including Microsoft Account association, Administrator or local account, profile picture, and so on.
+You will have six sections here: